Natural Tips To Help Knock Out Chronic Fatigue Syndrome

 The primary causes of Chronic Fatigue Syndrome are:

-- Irregular schedule - a lack of routine or work schedule will eventually take its toll on your health;
+- Irregular schedule - a lack of routine or constant adjustment to your work schedule can upset your body clock and ability to lock in healthy daily habits, which will eventually take its toll on your health;

-- Constipation - a digestive system in chaos transmits signals for help to the central nervous system, sapping energy and causing fatigue;
+- Constipation - a digestive system that is not functioning efficiently transmits signals for help to the central nervous system, sapping energy and causing irritability and fatigue;

 Solutions for dealing with Chronic Fatigue Syndrome: